 Rapid technological advancements, better infrastructure, quick access to information, etc. are some of the many perks enjoyed by millennials today.
-They are upbeat, positive, active and more enterprising than generations before them.
+They are upbeat, positive, active and more enterprising than the generations before them.
 While there are plenty of upsides to their position, they are also more likely to develop lifestyle related diseases like type two diabetes and eating disorders.
-Millennials drink and smoke almost twice as much as the gen X and baby boomers and while more attuned with healthy living are still likely to experience a fall in life expectancy rates.
+Millennials drink and smoke almost twice as much as the gen X and baby boomer and are likely to experience a fall in life expectancy rates.

 Millennials in India are fast moving towards nuclear families, long work hours and an increasing escalation in the time spent commuting to work.
 Such factors make it hard for them to maintain a healthy and balanced lifestyle.
 With little time in the day to forge for and prepare meals, they find it easier to look for convenient and easy food solutions through food ordering apps and pre-packaged meals.
 While the argument of healthy food costing more might still be debatable here in India, it has definitely become more tedious to procure when compared to its unhealthy and widely available counterpart.

 The system of dabba food (A food delivery service that provides fresh home cooked meals, usually prepared by housewives, for working men and women across the city), has worked well for many generations, especially in metro cities like Mumbai.
 Their popularity today is decreasing not because of a drop in their quality of service or nutritional benefits but more due to the fact that their product lacks luster.
 The ordinary meal of dal, chawal & sabzi (lentil soup, rice & cooked vegetables) cannot compete with the allure of low fat butter chicken with whole wheat roomali roti that has been prepackaged in glossy wrapping and sold with all its health benefits clearly stated.